ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/example_file_demo.md

 Board-specific setup such as jumpers, SD card ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.

- -# Load the firmware image to the target development board.
+ -# Load the executable image to the target development board.
  -# Insert an SD Card to the corresponding slot on the development board.
  -# Connect your serial (virtual COM) port connected to the computer.